FISH / new pets

 PetSmart offers free aquarium water testing.
 Bring in a sample and we can test its quality within minutes.

-Feed your cichlids flake or pelleted food daily, with supplements of frozen or freeze-dried brine shrimp or tubifex worms.
-Some species of African cichlids also like vegetable matter and can be given algae wafers or plants, like Anacharis, to nibble on.
+Feed your cichlids flake or pelleted food daily, and supplement their menu with frozen or freeze-dried brine shrimp or tubifex worms.
+Feed your cichlid as much food as it will consume in 3 minutes, twice a day.
+Some species of African cichlids also like vegetable matter and can be given algae wafers, spirulina pellets or plants, like Anacharis, to nibble on.

 If your cichlids display any of these symptoms of illness or distress, talk to a PetSmart store associate or a veterinarian familiar with fish health: